ScottRMalley/golang-trading-assignment/README.md

 - Should demonstrate a knowledge of tools and practices in Golang (eg. think about asynchronous processes and how best to handle them)
 - Don't over-engineer, think about the simplest solution and implement it

+## Test Data

+To help with building your service, we've provided some test data in `data/orders`.
+It constitutes a sequence of orders (both `BUY` and `SELL`) for three different assets (`BTC`, `SPOT`, and `CMG`).
+Note that the data is mostly rediculous and does not mimick actual market behaviours, nor reflect true asset prices.
+That being said, it should still be possible to construct a consistent order book from this stream of incoming orders.